Writer: Charlotte Brontë

 Minimalist setting provides the backdrop for this renowned story – more multi-level climbing frame, which the characters access via ladders and steps, morphing into the many backdrops of Jane’s troubled life: her sanctuary in the library at Gateshead Hall; the imposing Thornfield with its many windows; the attic which hides Rochester’s most guarded secret.

 At times the set appears a hindrance, the cast desperate to fully utilise it, slowing the pace and flow of this slick-paced piece, despite its hefty content and nearly three-hour running time.
-A soundtrack of inclement weather is enough to depict the rainy moorlands of Bronte’s Yorkshire, yet whilst this neutral staging is used to good effect, the piece transcending time and place, it highlights inconsistencies.
+A soundtrack of inclement weather is enough to depict the rainy moorlands of Bronte’s Yorkshire, yet While this neutral staging is used to good effect, the piece transcending time and place, it highlights inconsistencies.

 The character of Bertha is masterfully played by Melanie Marshall, her ‘madness’ or differences highlighted by her contrasting portrayal in which she sings her fairly static performance, as opposed to the rest of the ensemble who are very physical in their depictions.
-Marshall provides pitch-perfect renditions of Mad About the Boy and Gnarls Barkley’s Crazy with her commanding voice, and whilst they fit harmoniously within the piece, the anachronism is only questionable as the characters are all wearing period costume.
+Marshall provides pitch-perfect renditions of Mad About the Boy and Gnarls Barkley’s Crazy with her commanding voice, and While they fit harmoniously within the piece, the anachronism is only questionable as the characters are all wearing period costume.

 Despite a minor quibble, this production is otherwise flawless.
 The energy of the more than capable cast is to be applauded as they accelerate through several characters each (including Paul Mundell’s comedic depiction of Pilot, Rochester’s faithful dog), Jane Eyre and Rochester (Tim Delap) onstage for almost the entire performance.